 Also, because the student may contest the allegation, they must be allowed to attend all classes and complete all assignments until the incident report is resolved.

-Sanctions for second offenses will be more severe and generally will include suspension or expulsion.
+Outcomes for second offenses will be more severe and generally will include suspension or expulsion.